A 10-Step, No-Equipment Workout for a Full-Body Burn

-You love going to the gym.
-But sometimes life gets busy and you just want to sweat it out at home.
-(Or sometimes a pandemic hits and you have to sweat it out at home.)
-Now is the time to embrace your bodyweight—no, really.
-Since most of us don’t keep a squat rack next to the china cabinet, bodyweight exercises are a great way to tone, tighten and even strengthen our muscles without leaving the house or lifting a single dumbbell.
+We love going to the gym, but sometimes life gets busy and the only way to squeeze in a sweat is at home between appointments, pick-ups and meetings galore.
+But since most of us don’t keep a squat rack next to the china cabinet, a no-equipment workout featuring bodyweight moves is a great way to tone, tighten and even strengthen our muscles (without lifting a single dumbbell).

 To get the most out of your equipment-free workout, Luke Zocchi, certified personal trainer (and the man behind Chris Hemsworth’s Thor-level muscles), says to focus on compound movements.
 “You’ll get more benefit for the time and effort you put in,” he says, “and they’ll help to build your foundation strength quicker by hitting multiple muscle groups at once.”
 A squat, for example, is a compound exercise because it targets your quads, glutes, hamstrings, hips and core.
 “Without weights, these moves are great for toning,” he explains.
 However, if you’re looking to bulk up, dumbbells, kettlebells and ankle weights can add additional resistance to any bodyweight move.

-Created (and demoed) by Zocchi and the other trainers behind the fitness app Centr, here is a ten-step, no-equipment workout that combines compound exercises with high-intensity cardio for a full-body burn.
+Created (and demoed) by Zocchi and the other trainers behind Chris Hemsworth’s fitness app Centr, here is a ten-step, no-equipment workout that combines compound exercises with high-intensity cardio for a full-body burn.
 You’ll stay with each move for a full 60 seconds, but feel free to adjust your rest time based on your current fitness level.
-Complete two full rounds with one minute of rest in between and make sure you have a towel nearby (because you’re about to get sweaty).
+Complete two full rounds with one minute of rest in between, and make sure you have a towel nearby (because you’re about to get sweaty).

 Beginner: 35 seconds on, 25 seconds off per exercise